jeanmlv/ClinicalTrial-SurvivalAnalysisTreatmentGroupComparison/README.md

-# ClinicalTrial — SurvivalAnalysis: TreatmentGroupComparison
+# Clinical Trial — Survival Analysis: Treatment Group Comparison

 > A comparative survival analysis of control versus treatment groups in clinical trials using Kaplan-Meier and Cox regression models to assess therapeutic efficacy.